-A limited results block survey (less than 160 acres) and pedestrian survey for cultural resources was conducted in March 2018, and an additional field survey was conducted in July 2018.
+A limited results block survey (less than 160 acres) and pedestrian survey were conducted in March 2018, and an additional field survey was conducted in July 2018.
 No resources were observed within the survey area during the March 2018 survey, and an ineligible site was observed in the July 2018 survey.
 Impacts to cultural resources are not expected.
 Operational impacts are discussed below.

 Traffic impacts from operation are not expected because the substation represents a passive use and its operation would not generate trips in excess of those occasionally needed for maintenance or emergencies.
-The substation would not be staffed, and the only vehicles entering or exiting the site would be related to inspections and maintenance.
-Lighting needed to perform maintenance or emergency repairs would be provided by a permanently mounted light fixtures within the substation yard.
+The substation would not be staffed, and the only vehicles entering and exiting the site would be related to maintenance.
+Traffic impacts are addressed in the Assessment of Impact Report (Appendix E).
+Lighting needed to perform maintenance or emergency repairs would be provided by permanently mounted light fixtures within the substation yard.
 The light would be controlled using a manual switch and would only be used during occasional maintenance or during emergencies.
-The details of lighting are shown on the Photometric Plan Sheet of the Site Plan (Appendix B, Site Plan).
+The details of lighting are shown in the Photometric Plan (Appendix B, Site Plan).

 During operation, the substation would be a new and permanent land use and facility.
 The visual impact of the substation would be decreased by providing a screen wall and landscaping around all Project boundaries.
-A mix of deciduous and evergreen trees and shrubs would be used throughout the proposed substation site to provide a variety of colors, textures, and heights to blend the design into the surrounding area.
+A mix of deciduous and evergreen trees and shrubs would be used to throughout the proposed substation site to provide a variety of colors, textures, and heights to blend the design into the surrounding area.
 The landscaping would be irrigated in accordance with Town of Erie requirements in UDC Section 10.6.4.
 The Landscape Plan is provided in Appendix B. An Irrigation Plan will be prepared based upon the final landscape plan approved by the Town of Erie and will be included in the Project construction drawings.

 The Project is not expected to impact avian species during the operation of the Project.
-The substation and transmission interconnection facilities would be built according to Avian Power Line Interaction Committee guidelines for prevention of avian collisions and electrocutions.
+The substation and transmission interconnection facilities would be built to Avian Power Line Interaction Committee standards for prevention of avian collisions and electrocutions.

 The substation would require routine and occasionally emergency maintenance that would produce noise and activity associated with maintenance workers and equipment.
 Routine maintenance may include spraying to control noxious weeds and vegetation control within the substation yard as well as testing and repair or replacement of electrical equipment.
-In case of an emergency at the substation, a specific Emergency Plan will be in place.
-The substation should not be entered by anyone other than United Power, Tri-State, Western personnel, or their contractors and all emergencies would be handled following protocols currently in place with each of those companies.
+In case of an emergency at the substation, a specific Emergency Plan would be in place.
+The substation should not be entered by anyone other than United Power, Tri-State, or Western personnel and all emergencies would be handled following protocols currently in place with each of those companies.